-(d) Calibration.-Thermocouples are usually calibrated at the Bureau of Standards, after a thorough annealing, by comparisons at four or more temperatures with two standard couples, the couples being immersed for about 25 cm of their length in an electric furnace, and the cold junctions being kept at o° C. Another method, which is usually employed only when great accuracy is desired, is to observe the EMF of the thermocouple at the temperatures of several known freezing points, for example, Cd, Zn, Sb, Ag8-Cu2, Ag, Cu.
+(d) Calibration.-Thermocouples are usually calibrated at the Bureau of Standards, after a thorough annealing, by comparisons at four or more temperatures with two standard couples, the couples being immersed for about 25 cm of their length in an electric furnace, and the cold junctions being kept at 0° C. Another method, which is usually employed only when great accuracy is desired, is to observe the emf of the thermocouple at the temperatures of several known freezing points, for example, Cd, Zn, Sb, Copper-silver eutectic, Ag, Cu.

-(e) Temperature of Cold Junction.-When a couple is to be used with its cold junction at some other temperature than o^o C, it is not correct, in general, to add the temperature of the cold junction to that of the hot to find the true temperature.
+(e) Temperature of Cold Junction.-When a couple is to be used with its cold junction at some temperature other than $0^{\circ}$ C, it is not correct, in general, to add the temperature of the cold junction to that of the hot to find the true temperature.
 The correction for the cold junction temperature varies both with the kind of thermocouple and with the temperature of the hot junction.
-This correction usually lies between $+\frac{1}{3}t$ and +t (where t = temperature of cold junction) and will be indicated in the certificate.
+This correction usually lies between 0.4 t and 0.8 t (where t=temperature of cold junction) for the noble metal couples and between 0.2 t and 1.2 t for base metal couples.
+Its value will be indicated in the certificate.
+Various devices are used to eliminate or compensate the cold-junction effect.
+(See Reprint 202.)

-(f) Use of a Pyrometer Galvanometer of Low Resistance.-In many industrial forms of thermoelectric pyrometer the electrical resistance of the thermocouple wires and accompanying leads is not negligible in comparison with the resistance of the indicating instrument.
-When this is the case, the galvanometer does not in general indicate the true EMF of the thermocouple.
-If R_1 is the resistance of the thermocouple wires and attached leads, R_2 that of the galvanometer, and E the true EMF of the thermocouple, then the EMF = E_1 , as indicated by the pyrometer galvanometer will be $E_1 = E \frac{R_2}{R_1 + R_2}$.
-E_1 will thus depend1 also upon the increase in R_1 due to the increase in the resistance of the heated wires and will therefore vary with the depth of immersion of the thermocouple in the heated space.
+- (f) Use of a Pyrometer Galvanometer of Low Resistance.-In many industrial forms of thermoelectric pyrometer the electrical resistance of the thermocouple wires and accompanying leads is not negligible in comparison with the resistance of the indicating instrument.
+When this is the case, the galvanometer does not in general indicate the true emf of the thermocouple.
+If $R_1$ is the resistance of the thermocouple wires and attached leads, $R_2$ that of the galvanometer, and E the true emf of the thermocouple, then the emf $=E_1$ , as indicated by the pyrometer galvanometer, will be $E_1 = E \frac{R_2}{R_1 + R_2}$ . $E_1$ will thus depend also upon the increase in $R_1$ due to the increase in the resistance of the heated wires, and will therefore vary with the depth of immersion of the thermocouple in the heated space. - (g) Temperature Coefficient of Galvanometer.-The galvanometers often supplied for use with thermocouples are subject to considerable variation in their readings, due to changes in the temperature of the galvanometer itself.
+This effect may introduce an error of several degrees if the galvanometer is used at a temperature considerably different from the temperature of calibration.
+Pyrometer galvanometers can be obtained which are practically compensated for temperature changes.
+The Bureau will also determine the temperature coefficient of pyrometer galvanometers.